n4zzu/mw-api/script/script_overview.md

 Scripts can be automatically loaded by enabling the `Autoload` checkbox in the Scripting menu.
 You can prevent any scripts you have set to automatically load by adding ```-mw_no_autoload``` to your game's startup parameters.

+## Safety
+Scripts should be treated like an executable you would run on your computer; that is, **do not** use scripts that you do not trust.

+### Foreign Function Interface (FFI)
+FFI is disabled by default.
+It can be enabled on a per-script basis by attempting to load the script that utilizes it.